conrad-krueger/Personal-Projects/Python Speed/README.md

 contain over 5 million elements, with equal amounts of positive and negative integers, to be faster than Tim Sort.

-NOTE: Obviously these are not exact brightlines as to when Modified Counting Sort will be faster than Tim Sort.
-Every device is different.
+NOTE: Obviously these are not exact bright lines as to when Modified Counting Sort will be faster than Tim Sort.
+Every device is different (testing on my mac, list sizes should surpass 10 million).